colyseus/docs/docs/server/graceful-shutdown.md

 # Graceful Shutdown

 Colyseus provides graceful shutting down mechanism by default.
-These actions will be performed before the process kill itself:
+These actions will be performed before the process kills itself:

 - Disconnect all connected clients asynchronously (`Room#onLeave`)
 - Dispose all spawned rooms asynchronously (`Room#onDispose`)